Three-way Speaker System

-I used used loudspeaker units (LS unit), because I didn't have a deep pocket.
+I chose used loudspeaker units (LS unit), because I didn't have a deep

 As for the woofer, I had decided to use a 30cm (12 in.) woofer in the system design.
 I looked for used ones in a good condition.
 I happened to find a pair of Pioneer PW-A31 in a classified ad of an audio magazine (MJ).
 The ad said the pair was nearly new.
 The seller was an audiophile living in the same prefecture.
 I contacted him without hesitation and he agreed to sell them to me.
 I don't remember the price exactly, though, it may have been the half of the original price.

-For the midrange, I chose Fostex FE106 Sigma (4 in. full-range) I had bought for another loudspeaker.
+For the squawker, I chose Fostex FE106 Sigma (4 in. full-range) I had bought for another loudspeaker.
 Because I couldn't afford horn units at that time, though they were cheaper than today.